MicrosoftDocs/xamarin-docs/docs/android/get-started/installation/android-emulator/hardware-acceleration.md

 > Hyper-V support is currently in Preview.

-Developers who are using Windows 10 (April 2018 Update or later) are strongly encouraged to use Microsoft's Hyper-V to accelerate the Google Android Emulator.
-To use the Google Android Emulator with Hyper-V:
+Developers who are using Windows 10 (April 2018 Update or later) are strongly encouraged to use Microsoft's Hyper-V to accelerate the Android Emulator.
+To use the Android Emulator with Hyper-V:

 1. **Update to Windows 10 April 2018 Update (build 1803) or later**.
    To verify which version of Windows is running, click in the